flother/htmltab/README.rst

 .. code-block:: text

-    Usage: htmltab [OPTIONS] [EXPRESSION] [HTML_FILE]
+  Usage: htmltab [OPTIONS] [HTML_FILE]

     Select a table within an HTML document and convert it to CSV.
 By default stdin will be used as input, but you can also pass a filename or a URL.

-      If EXPRESSION is a number it will be used as an index to match the table in that position in the HTML document (e.g. '4' will match the fourth table in the document The first table has a position of 1, not 0.

-      If not an integer, EXPRESSION can be a valid CSS selector or XPath expression.
-The selector or expression must match either a single 'table' element or one or more 'tr' elements.
+    Unless otherwise specified, the first table element in the HTML document is converted to CSV.
+To change that behaviour pass an alternative using the '--select' option.
+The value may be an integer index, a CSS selector, or an XPath expression.

+    To select the fourth table within the the file 'foo.html':

+      htmltab --select 4 foo.html

+    To select the table with the id 'data':

+      htmltab --select table#data foo.html

+    To select the rows within the second table inside the 'div' element with id 'bar', while excluding the rows in the header and footer:

+      htmltab --select "(//div[@id='bar']//table)[2]/tbody/tr" foo.html

   Options:
+    -s, --select TEXT               Integer index, CSS selector, or XPath expression that determines the table to
+                                    convert to CSV.
     -n, --null-value TEXT           Case-insensitive value to convert to an empty cell in the CSV output.
 Use multiple times if you have more than one null value.
                                     [default: 'na', 'n/a', '.', '-']
     -c, --convert-numbers / -k, --keep-numbers
                                     Convert number-like strings into numbers
                                     (e.g. remove group symbols, percent signs)
                                     or leave unchanged.  [default: convert]
     -g, --group-symbol TEXT         Symbol used to group digits in numbers (e.g. the ',' in '1,000.00').  [default: ,]
     -d, --decimal-symbol TEXT       Symbol used to separate integer from fraction in numbers (e.g. the '.' in '1,000.00').  [default: .]
     -u, --currency-symbol TEXT      Currency symbol to remove when converting number-like strings.
 Use multiple times if
                                     you have more than one currency symbol [default: '$', '¥', '£', '€']
+    --version                       Show the version and exit.
     --help                          Show this message and exit.

 .. _Python 3: https://docs.python.org/3/